European Accessibility Act (EAA) Fines and Penalties (And How to Avoid Them)

 European Union flag with symbols of accessibility, a warning sign, and a gavel, representing EAA fines and penalties.

 The European Accessibility Act (EAA) requires businesses to meet accessibility standards by June 28, 2025.
-Companies that fail to meet the EAA requirements by this date risk facing significant fines and penalties.
+Companies that fail to meet the EAA requirements by this compliance deadline risk facing significant fines and penalties.

 So, what kinds of penalties can you expect for non-compliance?
 And how can your business avoid them?
 In this guide, we’ll break down the fine and provide practical steps to help you stay on the right side of the law.